bagaskarawg/v-money/README.md

 ```

 ### C. Use as directive: https://jsfiddle.net/nj3cLoum/2/
-Must use `vmodel.lazy` to bind works properly.
+Must use `v-model.lazy` to bind works properly.
 ```html
 <template>
   <div>